-The Barbering program prepares students for careers in the field of barbering.
-Learning opportunities develop academic and professional knowledge and skills required for job acquisition, retention, and advancement.
+This Barbering certificate program follows a sequence of courses which prepare students for careers in the field of barbering.
 The program emphasizes specialized training in safety, sanitation, hair treatments and manipulations, haircutting techniques, shaving, skin care, reception, sales, and management.
-The curriculum meets statelicensing requirements of the Georgia State Board of Barbering.
+The curriculum meets state licensing requirements of the Georgia State Board of Barbering.
 The program graduate receives a Barbering II certificate and is employable as a barber, salon/shop manager, or a salon/shop owner.

-Location(s) Offered: Macon | Milledgeville | Warner Robins Credit ours
+Location(s) Offered: Macon | Milledgeville | Warner Robins Credit